Tracking Your Band's Finances

 • Expense: If you pay for an expense directly from one of your funds, such as with a debit card connected to the band's checking account, you can select the fund it was paid from, instead of the band member who paid it.
 In the Shared By field, you would select all the band members who will benefit from the expense, such as the band members who are participating in an album recording project.

 • Deposit: If a band member who is holding some of the band's money deposits it into a fund, such as cash received after a gig and deposited into a bank account the next day, you can select the band member who deposited it and the fund it was deposited into.
 In the Shared By field, you would select all the band members who helped earn that income.
 In this scenario, you would have an earlier Income transaction showing the band's money being received by the band member, followed by the Deposit transaction when the deposit was made.
 This is similar to logging a single Income transaction, but shows where the money was held between receiving it and depositing it into the fund.
 A Deposit transaction is also useful if you receive cash, distribute some of it to band members, and deposit the rest into a fund.
-That scenario would involve one Income transaction, several Distribution transactions when the initial cash is paid out, and one Deposit transaction when the remaining cash is deposited.
+That scenario would involve an Income transaction, a Distribution transaction when the initial cash is paid out, and a Deposit transaction when the remaining cash is deposited.
 If someone joins the band and you want to ask them for an additional contribution toward a large expense, you could log a Deposit transaction and select only that member in the Shared By field.

 • Withdrawal: If a band member withdraws some of the band's money from one of your funds, such as cash withdrawn from an ATM to pay for band expenses, you can select the band member who withdrew it and the fund it was withdrawn from.
 The Totals page will then show that money being held by the band member who made the withdrawal until he or she spends it, and logs that as an Expense transaction.
 In the Shared By field, you would select all the band members who will benefit from the expense for which the money is being withdrawn.
 If someone leaves the band and you want to refund them their contributions to the fund that have not yet been spent, you could log a Withdrawal transaction and select only that member in the Shared By field.